gozego/hiring_homework_assignment_readme/README.md

 We designed this homework assignement as part of the hiring evaluation process at Zego/Mobile Doorman.
 Please send any questions to mlins@gozego.com

-You can use whichever ruby framework/tools/gems (or no framework/tools/gems) that you feel comfortable with.
+You can use whichever language/framework/tools that you feel comfortable with.
 Please design this in a way that you would for something that would go live into production (tests, docs, etc).

 Create a *private* repository in github to host your code and give colloborater access to: https://github.com/mlins and https://github.com/seichewarning

 # Goal

-Write a ruby script to:
+Write an application to:
 * make a GET request to https://test-users-2020.herokuapp.com/api/users
 * send an Authorization Token with the value 'abc123' in the request headers
 * parse the user json data returned, ignore invalid data, collate duplicate user data then write out transformed data to a json file